heartfield/ff-midnight/README.md

 FF Midnight has 3 different dark color schemes that you can choose from:

-- **Galaxy** - A dark blue-gray theme (default)
+- **Galaxy** - A dark gray theme (default)
 - **Cosmos** - A dark blue theme
 - **Redshift** - A dark brown theme

 Adding your own color scheme is easy.
-Use one the existing color scheme files as a starting point and change the colors.
+Use one of the existing color scheme files as a starting point and change the colors.

 ## ⚙️ Installation